EBR middle and high schools to adjust start and end times to make up lost time

 BATON ROUGE - Bus riding students were sent home with a new route on Thursday.
 It's the latest effort by the East Baton Rouge school system to alleviate the ongoing transportation issues.

-On the second week of school, a bus driver sick out forced class to dismiss early, and shut down the next day.
+On the second week of school, a bus driver sickout forced class to dismiss early, and shut down the next day.
 Since then, the school system has implemented changes, including another stipend for drivers, but it's not enough.

-Earlier this week, every employee got an email asking them to become a bus driver, and anyone interested would get a second salary.
+Additionally, in response to the transportation issues, every employee got an email asking them to become a bus driver, and anyone interested would get a second salary.

 "What we have learned in the past, and I think what the superintendent has learned, is that we have to come up with different options.
 If you only present one plan, it may not work for everyone," School Board President Dadrius Lanus said.

-However, the ultimate decision is to come after parents concerns are heard.
+However, many changes are to come after parents concerns are heard.

 "It's always a hiccup at the first few days of school," Lanus said.
 "I think right now, we are getting a source of normalcy, we have our workers back doing those routes, trying to actively go get new buses.
 We are changing our routing path.
 We are trying to make every necessary change to make this better for us."